aimindseye/hisense-a9/README.md

 ### A9 Resources:
 - [Elf file]( https://drive.google.com/file/d/16tMxSO-fa9BHyBZqoZD7rywGcmyZC_aW/view?usp=drive_link) FireHose Elf file for A9 (needed for restoring to stock rom)
 - [Stock rom](https://drive.google.com/drive/folders/1_5PvcvgA9TltEU_XwmiL-t2Eh0VM6C40?usp=drive_link) Hisense A9 stock rom which will have version L2037.6.04.06.00 .
 You should be able to update to L2037.6.08.01.00(this is last update provided by Hisense) using system update under settings
 - [Boot Image & vbmeta](https://drive.google.com/drive/folders/1lSOJqfIWaUJ9EnchshKYnNoZNrFZNY9g?usp=drive_link) These will be used during rooting process.
+Make sure that the phone is on First release or Last release, as the boot image are only available for those releases only.
+If you can update to last version or flash stock rom.
+Then you will have to extract boot.img from your phone before trying to root the phone.
 - [Custom Fastboot](https://drive.google.com/drive/folders/1TB3I6_ejs7Y8GyEumty0aDFiJvycEgWH?usp=drive_link) Created by Denzil Ferreira for unlocking bootloader.
 Windows and Linux versions are available.

 ### Android Platform Tools/Apps, Drivers and Other Utilities: